-It is illegal for an employer to discriminate against an employee because of his or her religion.
+It is illegal for an employer to discriminate against an employee because of religion.
 This includes firing or failing to hire an employee because he or she belongs to a particular religious group, or harassing an employee because of his or her religion.
 Employees who are atheists or otherwise not religious are also entitled to protection from discrimination based on the lack of a religious belief.

 Additionally, employers are required to make reasonable accommodations to an employee’s religious practices or beliefs, unless doing so would cause an undue hardship.
 Reasonable religious accommodations can include: